1000buffalogenomes/1000buffalogenomes.github.io/collab.md

 layout: page
 title: Collaborations
 ---

+- [Dr Akhmad Dakhlan](https://orcid.org/0000-0002-8438-6777) from Universitas Lampung, Indonesia has joined the project!
 - [Dr Tong Chen](https://www.adelaide.edu.au/directory/tong.chen) from The University of Adelaide, Australia has joined the project!
 - [Dr Mei Liu](https://www.researchgate.net/profile/Mei-Liu-18) from Hunan Agricultural University, China has joined the project!
 - [Dr Yang Zhou]() from Huazhong Agricultural University, China has joined the project!